spatefl/ralph/README.md

 ## Overview

-Ralph is full-featured Asset Management, DCIM and CMDB system for data centers and back offices.
+Sirius Asset Manager is a domain-focused distribution of Ralph tailored for SC3.
+It keeps the proven DCIM/CMDB core and adds first-class management for Heavy Equipment, Trailers, Power & Lighting, Fleet, Drones, and Sensors — plus reporting, scheduling, and integration hooks used by SC3.

 Features:

-* keep track of assets purchases and their life cycle
-* flexible flow system for assets life cycle
+* end-to-end asset lifecycle (purchase → operation → maintenance → disposal)
+* flexible transitions/workflows with approvals and SLAs
+* new field operations families (heavy equipment, trailers, power & lighting, fleet, drones, sensors)
-* data center and back office support
+* data center and back office support (upstream Ralph)
-* dc visualization built-in
+* reporting APIs, scheduled digests, snapshots, and dashboards
+* integration hooks (webhooks/queues) for SC3 automations

 It is an Open Source project provided on Apache v2.0 License.